NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

+Specifically, in feature space, we adopt material feature loss similar to~\cite{zhang2022invrender} in regularizing material-related latent feature $f$ to be sparse, and the mapping of Material MLP is smooth with regard to small changes in the latent feature space:

-here, $p(\vf_i)$ is calculated as the mean of the i-th channel of the positional feature $\vf$, which represents the probability of non-zero values.
-The sparsity loss minimizes its KL-divergence with a target Bernoulli distribution with probability $0.05$, encouraging zero-values for a total of $F-1$ feature channels (excluding the first channel, which represents the SDF value).
-The smoothness loss encourages similar latent codes (differentiated by a small $\Delta \vf \sim \mathcal{N}(0,\epsilon)$) to be mapped to similar material parameters through MaterialNet.
+where $p(\vf_i)$ is calculated as the mean value of i-th channel of the positional feature $\vf$, which represents the probability of non-zero values.
+The sparsity loss minimizes its KL-divergence with a target Bernoulli distribution with probability $0.05$, encouraging zero-values for $F-1$ feature channels (excluding the first channel representing the SDF value).
+The smoothness loss encourages similar latent features (differentiated by a small $\Delta \vf \sim \mathcal{N}(0,\epsilon)$) to be mapped to similar material parameters through Material MLP.

-To regularize material in image space, we sample half of our rays using a patch-based method from images, to ensure the sampled points have similar roughness and metallic properties.
-Additionally, we limit the positions where occlusion can appear due to ambient occlusions, and regularize its amplitude accordingly.
-Formally, the material regularization in image space can be expressed as:
+For image space regularization, we sample half of our rays using a patch-based method from images to encourage local similarity in roughness and metallic properties.
+Additionally, we regularize the amplitude of the occlusion.

 where $\delta_i$ calculates the standard deviation of i-th image patch.
 We calculate the full material regularization as: $\mathcal{L}_{mat} = \mathcal{L}_{mat}^{F} + \mathcal{L}_{mat}^{I}$